Skip to content

 2. Run exec (implementation)

-1. Label detection: Sequant checks issue labels against docs, documentation, readme (case-insensitive)
+1. Label detection: Sequant checks issue labels exactly against docs, documentation, readme (case-insensitive equality, see exact label matching).

-3. Metadata propagation: SEQUANT_ISSUE_TYPE=docs environment variable is passed to skills
+2. issueType propagation: If matched, SEQUANT_ISSUE_TYPE=docs environment variable is passed to post-spec phases via issueConfig.

-4. QA adaptation: The QA skill reads the env var and uses a single sub-agent instead of three
+3. QA adaptation: The QA skill reads the env var and uses a single sub-agent instead of three.

 LabelDetected As